hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ##### Stream Connectors

-As in the dashboards post, when you declare a view in KX Insights, you have to create a data source that will ingest data from a database.
+As in the dashboards post, when you declare a view in Kx Insights Enterprise, you have to create a data source that will ingest data from a database.
 As mentioned before, Insights has three different default databases: RDB, IDB, and HDB.
 As we are analyzing real-time data, most of the time we will ingest from RDB, as seen below (image from heatmap datasource).

 ![]({{ site.baseurl }}/assets/2023/12/19/views_sources.png)